LesFerch/RightClickTools/README.md

 ### Install Using Setup Program

-This option supports the modern context menu, but requires Administrator rights to do the install.
-To use this option with a Standard user account, temporarily make your Standard user an Administrator, do the installation, and then switch the user back to Standard.
+This option supports both the classic and modern context menu.
+Administrator rights are required for the initial install to the machine.

 Use this option if you want to: